 As said above, the city is renowned for its brass work throughout the world.
 It has carved a niche for itself in the handicraft industry, and its products are exported to countries such as USA, Britain, Canada, Germany and the Middle East and the items find pride of place in retail stores such as Walmart and Tesco.

 It's brass industry apart, Moradabad has lots to offer to the visitors.
 As with other cities and towns in India, temples and other religious sites form the backbone of the community.
 Some of the main temples here include Sita Temple, Bade Hanuman Ji Temple, Chandausi - Kunj Bihari Temple, Sai Temple, Pataleshwar Temple and the Lord Shani Temple.

-Given its Mughal lineage there are several monuments that stand testimony to that particular era of Indian history.
+Given its Mughal lineage, there are several monuments that stand testimony to that particular era of Indian history.
 Some of the most notable ones include Najibudaulah’s Fort, Mandawar Ka Mahal and the Jama Masjid.

-For some family fun and relaxation, you can head to Prem Wonderland and Prem Water Kingdom.
+For some family fun and relaxation, you can head to Prem Wonderland and the Prem Water Kingdom.
 The Raza library in Rampur caters to the literary buffs and is a treasure trove of Indo Islamic learning and arts.

-The ideal time to visit Moradabad is from November to April the weather being mild and pleasant during that time..
+The ideal time to visit Moradabad is from November to April, the weather being mild and pleasant during that time.
 However, since it is a major industrial hub, Moradabad invites visitors the year round.